Info for

 • Agency studio artist

-NOTE: Students enrolling in this program are required to purchase their own laptop.
-For specific laptop and software requirements for this program click here.
+Note: Students enrolling in this program are required to purchase their own laptop.
+For details on specific laptop and software requirements, click here.

 • Illustration and photography

-• Typography
+• Typography and visual hierarchy

-Other areas of study include:
+Complementary areas of study include:

-• Advertising
+• Advertising and marketing communications

-• Branding and campaigns
+• Branding and campaign development

-• Editorial and corporate design
+• Editorial and corporate communications

-• Packaging
+• Packaging and environmental design

 1. Conceptualize and develop design solutions using principles of design to create visual communications that meet the needs of the project.